- 2.1

 should be employed

-.
-This variable is characterized by its surface elevation
+instead of .
+This variable is characterized by its surface elevation .
+This variable is characterized by its surface elevation and surface potential and surface potential .

 Without reproducing the rather involved definition of (see Akrish et al. (2020), their Eq.
 (2.2)),